yanxi-chen/Trinity-RFT/en/main/_sources/tutorial/develop_operator.md

         return filtered_exps, metrics
 ```

-After implementation, you need to register this module through {class}`trinity.data.operators.EXPERIENCE_OPERATORS`.
+After implementation, you need to register this module through {class}`trinity.buffer.operators.EXPERIENCE_OPERATORS`.
 Once registered, the module can be configured in the configuration file using the registered name.

 ### Step 2: Use Your Operator